-— Destroy old elites
+— Destroy old elites.

-— Destroy old social networks
+— Destroy old social networks.

-— Prevent new elites from rising
+— Prevent new elites from rising.

-— Prevent people from forming new social networks
+— Prevent people from forming new social networks.

-In addition, the logic of collectivization dictated that the more successful peasants be partly destroyed, partly intimitated into total submission.
+In addition, the logic of collectivization dictated that the more successful peasants be partly destroyed, partly intimidated into total submission.
 The Antonov uprising (1919–1921) in Russia’s Tambov region (put down with the help of poison gas and Chinese communists) was one of the reasons why the Bolsheviks abandoned the so-called “war communism” and left the peasantry more or less alone for nearly a decade.
 By the late 1920s, though, collectivization was on the agenda and thus, peasants became a potential problem again.

 But in Russia proper, the peasantry seemed relatively weak then: the Red Terror of the Civil War had pacified, as it were, the rich Cossack areas; the 1920 famine had devastated the Volga region; the memory of the Antonovschina was a cooling-down factor in the Black Earth belt; non-black-earth areas were too busy surviving to rebel; Siberian farmers and Pomorye fishermen were too few and far between.
 Belarus had a reputation for compliance.
 But the Ukraine…